-In determining best practices, the working group was mindful of several important factors: First, even a clearing bank or central bank that has taken extraordinary efforts to remediate the Y2K "bug" may experience short-term problems requiring further remediation.
+In determining best practices, the Working Group was mindful of several important factors: First, even a clearing bank or central bank that has taken extraordinary efforts to remediate the Y2K "bug" may experience short-term problems requiring further remediation.
 Such remediation efforts should be of short duration.
-Second, the longer a Y2K event continues without resolution, the longer its resolution is likely to take.
-Third, values in the capital markets change rapidly as a result of changing views of the direction of interest rates, and prices of currencies, commodities, and securities, as well as economic factors involving countries and market participants, and Y2K problems that last longer than a short duration may themselves have a significant effect on the market value of currencies, interest rates, and commodity and security prices.
+Second, the longer a Y2K Event continues without resolution, the longer its resolution is likely to take.
+Third, values in the capital markets change rapidly as a result of changing views of the direction of interest rates and prices of currencies, commodities and securities, as well as economic factors involving countries and market participants, and Y2K problems that last longer than a short duration may themselves have a significant effect on the market value of currencies, interest rates and commodity and security prices.
 Fourth, two weeks is probably a reasonable period of time in which to change clearing banks.
-Finally, given the sophistication of most central banks, if a central bank cannot remediate a Y2K event in a short period of time, the likelihood of its recovering within a reasonable period of time is diminished.
+Finally, given the sophistication of most central banks, if a central bank cannot remediate a Y2K Event in a short period of time, the likelihood of its recovering within a reasonable period of time is diminished.

-The associations are hopeful that these best practice guidelines will promote legal certainty and reduce confusion in the market, and believe that the guidelines generally reflect the realities of the market as well as the requirements of applicable law.
+The Associations are hopeful that this Best Practice will promote legal certainty and reduce confusion in the market, and believe that this Best Practice generally reflects the realities of the market as well as the requirements of applicable law.